rsnodgrass/hassio-addons/keepalived/README.md

 [![Community Forum][forum-shield]][forum]

-Home Assistant add-on for [keepalived](https://github.com/shawly/docker-keepalived) to support Virtual Router Redundancy Protocol (VRRP) for load balancing and high availability.
-This is very useful when running a DNS server add-on on the Home Assistant host, such as [AdGuard Home](https://github.com/hassio-addons/addon-adguard-home) or PiHole, as well as a second instance on another server. **IDEALLY, in the future this would get merged into `hassio-addons/addon-keepalived`**.
+Home Assistant add-on for [Keepalived](https://keepalived.org/) loadbalancing and high-availability virtual IPs using Virtual Router Redundancy Protocol (VRRP).
+A common use case is running a DNS server on the Home Assistant host, such as [AdGuard Home](https://github.com/hassio-addons/addon-adguard-home) or PiHole, as well as a second instance on another server.

-This currently wraps the Docker Keepalived package [shawly/docker-keepalived](https://github.com/shawly/docker-keepalived), but that may change over time if there is a more supported Docker keepalived project.
+This currently wraps the Docker Keepalived package [shawly/docker-keepalived](https://github.com/shawly/docker-keepalived), but that may change in the future if there is a more supported Docker Keepalived project.

 ## Support

-If you have trouble with installation and configuration, visit the [HA keepalived discussion group](https://community.home-assistant.io/t/using-keepalived-in-a-hassos-installation/404185/5).
-The developers are just volunteers from the community and do not provide any support, so it is best to ask the entire community for help or questions.
-If you have code improvements, please submit Pull Requests with bug fixes!
+If you have trouble with installation and configuration, visit the [HA keepalived discussion group](https://community.home-assistant.io/t/using-keepalived-in-a-hassos-installation/404185/5) to ask questions.
+The developers are just volunteers from the community and do not provide any support.

+If you have bug fixes or code improvements, please submit Pull Requests with your tested changes and the developers will review!

 ## Installation